- Home ›

 This article covers seven signs that you or your partner might be having an emotional affair.

-An emotional affair is when someone invests a significant amount of energy, time and emotional intimacy in someone who is not their spouse or partner.
+An emotional affair occurs when someone invests a significant amount of energy, time and emotional intimacy in someone who is not their spouse or partner.

 Emotional affairs might seem harmless at first, but they could lead to cheating in the end, and many experts believe having an emotional affair is a form of cheating.